 - 1.5 oz Aguardiente (Alternatively use silver Rum)

 - 0.75 oz Honey syrup (use 2:1 ratio)

 - 0.5 oz Freshly squeezed lime juice

-- Add all ingredients into a cocktail shaker and fill it up with ice.1.5 oz Aguardiente, 0.75 oz Honey syrup, 0.5 oz Freshly squeezed lime juice
+- Add all ingredients into a cocktail shaker and fill it up with ice and shake of 15 seconds.1.5 oz Aguardiente, 0.75 oz Honey syrup, 0.5 oz Freshly squeezed lime juice

-- Shake it into clay mugs filled with ice.
+- Strain the drink into clay mugs filled with ice.
 Alternatively, you can also use a chilled cocktail glass.

 - Garnish with a wedge of lime or lime wheel.